• RSS

 4. Our new pending review feature will be great for multi-author blogs.
 It allows authors to submit a post for review by an editor or administrator, where before they would just have to save a draft and hope someone noticed it.

-5. There is new advanced WYSIWYG functionality (we call it the kitchen sink button) that allows you to access some features of TinyMCE that were previously hidden.
+5. There is new advanced WYSIWYG functionality (we call it the kitchen sink button) that allows you to access some features of TinyMCE that were previously hclassden.

 From experience I know that a few bugs reports would arise and security patches would be needed, not forgetting that WordPress 2.3 could be incompatible with some of our numerous WordPress plugins.
 So hold on, get enough information, make sure you deactivate all your plugins before upgrading and always download WordPress from their official website.